Top Industries Hiring Project Managers

 A project manager job in this sector will require you to build deep domain knowledge, but that’s not necessarily a bad thing!

 The IT sector continues to be at the forefront of hiring for project management professionals.
-The range of work for project managers to get involved with is staggering: everything from developing solutions with alternative currencies like bitcoin, the Internet of Things, improvements in artificial intelligence and projects to implement and exploit solutions like big data.
+The range of work for project managers to get involved with is staggering: everything from developing solutions with alternative currencies like bitcoin, improvements in artificial intelligence, and projects to implement and exploit solutions like big data.

 On top of all the newer ‘branches’ of tech, there is still the need for project managers to lead development and infrastructure work as well.